deakin-launchpad/flutter_boilerplate/README.md

-# Flutter 2 Boilerplate
+# Flutter 2 Boilerplate (version 1.2.0)

 A boilerplate project created in flutter.
 Boilerplate supports both web and mobile.
 VSCode is recommended in this project.

-Current Flutter Version : 2.0.2
+Current Flutter Version : 2.2.2

 ## Getting Started